nathanah/ECS171Project/README.md

 ## Usage:
 ### Option to produce .data files without outliers:
-In the command line, run the code with 2 as a commandline argument:
+Run the code with 2 as a commandline argument:
 ```
 python spam_outlier_detection.py 2
 ```